 Our customer’s father passed away suddenly and one of the gifts she received from her father-in-law was a tree to honor her late father.
 The gift of the young tree was so precious to her that she wanted to make sure it was well-planted in her backyard so that she could enjoy the tree for years to come and remember her father.
-She reached out to us for guidance, as she was concerned that her tree be planted far enough from her house as not to cause future damage, that the tree received enough sunlight, and also that she was able to care for it to see it mature into a strong and healthy tree.
+She reached out to our tree care specialists in Denver, CO for guidance, as she was concerned that her tree be planted far enough from her house as not to cause future damage, that the tree received enough sunlight, and also that she was able to care for it to see it mature into a strong and healthy tree.

 If you’d like to plant your own tree, there are a few things you can do to make sure that your tree is properly planted so that it lives a long and healthy life!

 When it comes to tools, there isn’t much you need other than a trusty shovel (for digging), a tape measure, a stake (to mark the location), some spray paint (for marking the location) and a garden hose (for watering)!

 The first thing you need to do is decide where exactly you want the tree to be placed.
 It’s important to stay at least fifteen feet away from any structures (like your home or neighbor’s house), sidewalks, driveways, other trees, and power lines.
 Once you’ve determined that you are clear from houses and other structures, you can mark exactly where you want to place the tree.
 Our tree service specialists in Denver recommendation is that you place a stake in the ground so that you can measure the diameter for the root ball.